-There has been a big interest in finding the answer to your question, and there has been many research conducted internationally.
+There has been a big interest in finding the answer to your question, and there has been much research conducted internationally.
 The studies indicate that money does affect our level of happiness in that we tend to be happier if we are not living in poverty (surprise!).

 However, once we reach the level of comfortable living (as in not living in poverty), then the positive impact money has on our happiness diminishes.
-Rich people are not happier than people on an average income.
+Rich people are not happier than people with an average income.
 So…there you go!

 One interesting research…several studies have found that employees who felt they were being paid “too much” were actually less motivated and showed less satisfaction and decreased level of happiness compared to employees who were paid less but felt they were being paid “fairly”.

 Isn’t that interesting?
 It is all matter of perception…That balance mentioned in the first question is very important!!!
 So make sure you are compensating your employees “fairly”!

 What are you most excited about in the coming year?